Sore Throat (cont.)

 Care of a sore throat involves treatment of pain, dehydration, or difficulty breathing (airway problems are common with croup or epiglottitis).

-- Sometimes it is difficult to determine whether the cause is viral or bacterial, so antibiotics may be prescribed as a precaution.
+Sometimes it is difficult to determine whether the cause is viral or bacterial, so antibiotics may be prescribed as a precaution.
+Rely on your physician's recommendation of whether atibiotics are needed.

 Must Read Articles Related to Sore Throat